jewel/clearskies/protocol/core.md

 The final result is a 33 character string which (due to the magic prefix) will start with "SYNC".

-The human-readable access code should be given with a "clearskies:" URL prefix.
+The human-readable access code should be shown with a "clearskies:" URL prefix.
 This facilitates single-click opening on platforms that support registering custom protocols.
 Manual entry should support the code both with and without the URL prefix.

-The 128-bit number is run through SHA256 to get an access ID.
-This is used to locate other peers.
+The SHA256 of the first 64 bits of the access ID is known as the access ID.
+It is publicly known and used to locate other peers.
+The second half is called the "password".

-The user may opt to replace the provided access code with a passphrase before sending it.
-If this is done, the SHA256 of the passphrase should be taken ten million times.
-This 256-bit hash is considered the access code, and its SHA256 is the access ID.
+The user may opt to replace the provided access code with her own password.
+The user is prompted for a "username" and "password", both of which can be arbitrary.
+(It is not essential that the username be globally unique, as long as the combination of username and password is unique.)
+The SHA256 of the username is used for the access ID.

-The core protocol has no mechanism for spreading access codes to other peers, so the original node needs to be online for a new peer to join.
-The "code_spread" extension adds access code spreading.
+The core protocol has no mechanism for spreading access codes to other peers, so the peer where the user created the code needs to be online for a new peer to join.
+The [code_spread](code_spread.md) extension adds access code spreading.

 Access Code UI
 --------------

-This section contains a suggested user interface for sharing access codes.
+This section contains a user interface for access codes.
+This is only a suggestion, and is included to illustrate how access codes are intended to work.

 When the user activates the "share" button, a dialog is shown with the
 following:

 * A radio input for one of "read-write" and "read-only"
-* The new access code, as a text field that can be edited
+* The new access code, as a text field that can be copied
+* A "Custom Password" button next to the access code
 * A status area
 * A "Cancel Access Code" button
 * A "Extend Access Code" button

+As soon as the dialog is shown, the access code is communicated with the tracker (and via other means, as is explained later).
+The status area will tell the user the progress of communicating this to the tracker, switching to "ready" once it has been communicated.

+If the user chooses the "Custom Password" button, the access code text field should be replaced with username and password fields.

-If the user chooses to "Cancel Access Code", the access code should no longer unlock the share.
-The "Extend Access Code" button should present advanced options, and perhaps default to 24 hours.
+If the user chooses to "Cancel Access Code", the access code is immediately deactivated.
+The "Extend Access Code" button should present advanced options, namely the ability to have the access code be multi-use, and an expiration for the access code, defaulting to 24 hours.

 Once the access code has been used by the friend and both computers are connected, the status area should indicate as such.
 It will no longer be